|Healthy Diet Plans >> Health Issues and Diet >> Gall Bladder Disorders >> Diet|

 Diet Cure for Gall Bladder Disorder

 Surgery becomes necessary if the gallstones are very large or in cases in which they have been present for long.
 Smaller gallstones can, however, be cleared through dietetic cure.
 In cases of acute gall-bladder inflammation, the patient should fast for two or three days, until the acute condition is cleared.
 Nothing but water should be taken during the fast.
 After the fast, the patient should take fruit and vegetable juices for few days.
-The juice of carrots, beets, grapefruits, pears, lemons or grapes may be used.

 Diet for Gall Bladder Disorder: